 Our lawyers are now investigating Zantac cancer lawsuits.
-There is a widespread belief amount mass tort attorneys that these cases could be worth billions of dollars.
+There is a widespread belief amount mass tort attorneys that these MDL class action claims could be worth billions of dollars.
 So many people are using this drug.
 And it may be that Zantac is causing many different types of cancer.

 This means that millions of people who have been taking Zantac may have been regularly ingesting a chemical that is notorious for causing cancer.
 Moreover, drug manufacturers may have known about this risk.
 And said nothing.

 Zantac is manufactured and distributed in the U.S. by the international pharmaceutical giant Sanofi (f/k/a Sanofi-Aventis).
 The first Zantac class-action lawsuit has already been filed against Sanofi in the U.S. District Court in California.
 Thousands of additional Zantac lawsuits are expected to follow.
 My firm is currently accepting new Zantac lawsuit clients.

 Zantac is the popular brand name of a drug called Ranitidine which is widely used to treat various gastrointestinal conditions such as heartburn and acid reflux.
 Zantac has been around for a long time.
 Zantac was first sold in the U.S. back in 1983 and it quickly became one of the most widely used drugs on the market.
 Just 3 years after its initial release, Zantac became the first drug in the U.S. to generate $1 billion in sales.

 Today Zantac is available in both prescription and over-the-counter form and it remains one of the most popular drugs on the market.
 In 2018, sales of over-the-counter Zantac alone totaled $129 million.